tytydraco/yessleep/out/Its_been_five_years_since_Ive_seen_my_best_friends_Im_being_forced_to_update_them.md

 I suffered from chronic headaches as a kid, and Alex lost time a lot, sometimes blanking out whole days.
 According to Alex, it was like being switched off.

-Due to his condition, the boy fell asleep a lot, sometimes tumbling down the stairs during his episodes, which meant he was always in the nurse’s office with either a head injury, or curled into a ball, snoozing.
-I wasn't as sick as Alex, but I liked to sleep off my headaches in the nurse’s office and would wake to Alex playing Pokémon on the bed next to mine, other times sitting on the observation bed with his knees drawn to his chest.
+Due to his condition, the boy fell asleep a lot, sometimes tumbling down the stairs during his episodes, which meant he was always in the nurse’s office with  a head injury, or curled into a ball snoozing.
+I wasn't as sick as Alex, but I liked to sleep off my headaches in the nurse’s office and would wake to Alex playing Pokémon on the bed next to mine.

+Other times, he would be sitting on the observation bed with his knees drawn to his chest.
 Alex wasn't a fan of shots.

 I discovered that when I was torn from a headache induced sleep to his blood curdling wails.

 I thought for *sure* he was dying, until I glimpsed the shot in Nurse Golding’s hand.
 Initially, I wasn't surprised the kid was screaming, she was trying to stab the thing into the back of his head.

 Though, after reassuring me it was part of Alex’s treatment, she calmly told me to distract the boy while she administered his daily shot.

-I panicked, and attempted a puppet show with my hands.
+I panicked and attempted a puppet show with my hands.
 Alex was so confused by whatever I was trying to do, he stopped screaming, frowning at me like I had grown a second limb.

 It worked!
 Kind of.
 Nurse Golding was ruffling his hair and calling him brave, when Alex’s eyes widened, his hand going to the back of his head.
 He started wailing again, but this time I was pretty sure it was for attention.